swansontec/rollup-plugin-mjs-entry/README.md

 }
 ```

 Older versions of Node.js understand the "main" field, while newer versions of Node.js understand the "exports" field, which tells Node.js what to do in each mode.

-### Default Export
+The "exports" field also includes an entry for `package.json`, since many tools expect this file to be importable.

-With the setup above, users can import your library using either:
+Now your users can import your library using either:

 ```js
 // CommonJS: